Ugh, I struggle with sunscreens.

 I was pretty gutted that this product wasn’t as “natural” as it claimed.
 I have nothing against non-natural products, but I don’t like buying something thinking it’s natural when it’s not.
 I was also concerned with the amounts of silicones in the product and what it would do to my skin (silicones in hair care products gives me breakouts, in skincare not so much, but I prefer to avoid it when possible).

-So, until I could get something else, I used the product for a few months.
+But I decided to put my feelings and disappointment aside and try the product.
+I ended up using it for a few months.
 Despite all the silicone in the product, I’m happy to report it didn’t give me any breakouts or skin irritation.
 I also really liked how thin and lightweight the product is, which makes it easy to reapply throughout the day (most sunscreens can be heavy, which makes them difficult to reapply).
 The product is tinted (it’s a little too yellow for my liking), but when applied it becomes quite transparent.
 I always add a pinch of Annmarie Skin Care Minerals Multi-Purpose Foundation to the sunscreen to match it to my skin tone.

 As I mentioned, there’s a lot of silicone in the product, which I find can be drying, and accentuates wrinkles.
 To counter this I wore a moisturizer and eye cream underneath.
 I find this product is best suited for youngers skins, oily or combination skin, or if you want a sunscreen with a matte finish.

 Most of the time I wore Coola Mineral SPF 30 Unscented Matte Tint when I was running errands and briefly outdoors, and as far as I could tell it helped protect my skin from the sun.
 There was one time when I went out for lunch at a restaurant that was outdoors and shaded and I got burned despite reapplying the sunscreen.
-I am in Bali, and the sun is REALLY strong here, but that experience made me concerned just how effective the product is.
+That experience made me concerned just how effective the product is.
 I checked the product description again to see how much zinc oxide and titanium dioxide is in the formula.
 The recommended percentage of broad spectrum mineral sunscreen is at least 10% – 20% zinc oxide.
 Coola Face SPF 30 Unscented Tinted Mineral Sunscreen has only 1.8% Zinc Oxide, and 3.2% Titanium Dioxide – that’s nothing!
 I even checked their ingredient list again to see if there’s any chemical filters I missed, but the only two active ingredients are Titanium Dioxide and Zinc Oxide.
 I’m not a chemist, but that seems extremely low amount of Zinc Oxide and Titanium Dioxide to make a broad spectrum SPF 30 sunscreen?

 One way or another, there’s so many things about the product and it’s marketing that just feels off.
 I was happy and relieved when I could finally use something else.
 I will mention that upon writing this review, I noticed on their website that the wording on the front of the product is different than the product I have.
 The product I have has “Natural BB Cream” written on the front of the product, in two places.
 On Coola’s website, the product label now states “Mineral BB Cream” instead.
 It’s good that they made this change, it’s much less misleading.
 I hope one day they also change how they list their ingredients which would eliminate any confusion customers might have about the product and what it’s really made out of.